souravsinghadhikari/snake-game/README.md

 # snake-game
-making a game for first time
+making a game for first time, using html,css,and javascript .